yarisvt/tyk-docs/tyk-docs/content/get-started/index.md

 ---
 date: 2017-03-08T18:15:30+13:00
-title: Get started with Tyk
+title: Get started
 weight: 0
 menu: "main"
 ---

+## Get started with Tyk

 Tyk comes in three powerful flavours: Cloud, Hybrid and On-Premise, each has it’s own strengths and reasons for deployment.
 To get started, why not check out the guides?